Affordability and access

 Number of days per year when regional air quality is unhealthy for sensitive populations: measured at the county scale, lower values are better

 Poor air quality not only makes day-to-day life less enjoyable, but also poses long-term health threats, especially for young people, older adults, and people who are at risk of developing asthma and other respiratory diseases.
 The Air Quality Index (AQI) measures the level of several different air pollutants on a scale of 0 to 500.
 An AQI of 101 or higher is considered unhealthy for sensitive populations.
 The Index measures the number of days per year when a county’s AQI score is 101 or higher, using 3 years of data and controlling for year-to-year changes in the weather.
-For areas that don’t report air quality data, we assume the national average.
+For areas that don’t report air quality data, we assume the national average of 14.3 days per year.

 Source: U.S. Environmental Protection Agency, 2010-2012 Air Quality Index Report